fabiankaraben/docsarchive-dev/content/typescript/5.2/tutorials/migrating-from-javascript.md

 ## Early Benefits {#early-benefits}

 Even at this point you can get some great benefits from TypeScript understanding your project.
-If you open up an editor like [VS Code](https://code.visualstudio.com/) or [Visual Studio](https://visualstudio.com/), you’ll see that you can often get some tooling support like completion.
+If you open up an editor like [VS Code ↗](https://code.visualstudio.com/) or [Visual Studio ↗](https://visualstudio.com/), you’ll see that you can often get some tooling support like completion.
 You can also catch certain bugs with options like:

 - [`noImplicitReturns` ↗](https://www.typescriptlang.org/tsconfig.html#noImplicitReturns) which prevents you from forgetting to return at the end of a function.